Back to Blog

 High Earners

 Consider a high earner in California, where the top income tax rate is 13.3%.
-By moving to Texas or Florida, they could save thousands annually in state income taxes.
+Let's say this individual earns $500,000 annually.
+Moving to Texas or Florida could save them $66,500 annually in state income taxes before considering other factors.
 However, they should prepare for potentially higher housing costs and property taxes.
+A comparable home in a desirable neighborhood in Austin, Texas, might cost significantly more than a similar home in a less desirable area of California, and the property taxes will add to the monthly expenses.

 Retirees

-A retiree in New York might benefit from relocating to Florida or Nevada, where retirement income is untaxed, and the cost of living may be lower.
+A retiree in New York might benefit from relocating to Florida or Nevada, where retirement income is untaxed, and the cost of living may be lower (depending on the specific location).
 This can result in significant savings, especially if their income primarily comes from Social Security and retirement accounts.
+For example, a retiree with $75,000 in annual retirement income could save several thousand dollars in state income taxes annually.
+Furthermore, Florida offers homestead exemptions that can significantly reduce property taxes for permanent residents.

 Important Considerations